 - Closer than 36″ to any ignition source, including an electric meter assembly, electric receptacle, telephone, cable TV or security system junction boxes.

-- In Residential applications, closer than 36″ horizontal to, or less than 6 feet vertical underneath an operable window or wall opening, such as a vent termination.
+- Closer than 36″ horizontal to, or less than 6 feet vertical underneath an operable window or wall opening, such as a vent termination.

-- In any application, closer than 10-feet (6-feet within the Municipality of Anchorage) to any mechanically-driven air intake.
+- In any Commercial application, closer than 10 feet to any gravity or mechanically-driven air intake.